 The best way of all to see Ho Chi Minh City is on foot.
 Most major tourist venues are in District 1, which is fairly compact and easy to maneuver.
 Taxis are all metered and very inexpensive.
 You can get across town for about $2 or $3.
 Xe om (motorbike taxis, pronounced ‘‘see ohm’’) are even cheaper.
 Cyclos (pedicabs, pronounced ‘‘see-klos’’) carry only one passenger at a time.
 They are slow and somewhat uncomfortable, yet more charming and intimate way to experience the pace of modern Ho Chi Minh City.
 Unfortunately, they are being slowly squeezed out central Saigon by traffic.

 Most nationalities need visa to visit Ho Chi Minh city, read the visa section for more information.
-An increasingly popular alternative is to arrange a Vietnam visa on arrival, which is not only considerably cheaper but also alleviates the need for passports to be posted to the Vietnamese Embassy in the country of origin.
+An increasingly popular alternative is to arrange a visa on arrival, which is convenient to those who live far away from an embassy or do not have time to send their passport by post.

 Saigon is not a place where you will easily go hungry, regardless of your budget.